logikum/ng-translation/README.md

 # NgTranslation

-NgTranslation is a localization support package for Angular 6 applications.
+NgTranslation is an internationalization package for Angular 6, 7 & 8 applications.

 See documentation: [NgTranslation](https://ngt.logikum.hu/)